 For lighting and decoration, I went simple yet elegant.
 The possibilities are endless.
 I used 300 white lights on a green wire (important!
 Don’t use lights that are on white wires, it won’t look good).
 I then used some Christmas picks and some fake Christmas flowers, literally just poking them into the greenery.
 Very easy.
 I will post some links to a few that appeal to me, but use what you wish.

 For the bodice of the dress form, I laced her up in one of my corsets.
 No need to purchase anything for this part, just go to your closet.
 You can use dress shirts, dresses, lacy tops, etc. To bring the top and bottom together, I used a deep red burlap ribbon to create a belt.
 To balance the color and texture of the ribbon, I tied a piece loosely around the dress form neck and tucked it into the corset top.
 Have fun with it!
-Trust me, I tried about 4 corsets on her before I made my final decision.
+Trust me; I tried about four corsets on her before I made my final decision.
 You can use scarves, necklaces, or whatever sticks your fancy.
 My goal was to use whatever I had on hand.
 I hope you enjoy this posting and have a wonderful holiday! amie sue

 This is the dress form that I used.
 I extended her to full height

 of 6 feet tall.
-A short one would be beautiful too, you will just
+A short one would be beautiful too; you will just

-need less materials.
+need fewer materials.